MariemAmmar/Implementing_Deep_Neural_Network_using_Keras_for_the_Fashion_MNIST_dataset/README.md

-# implementing Deep Neural Network using Keras for the Fashion MNIST dataset
+# Implementing Deep Neural Network using Keras for the Fashion MNIST dataset

 This code is a simple implementation of a deep neural network using Keras for the Fashion MNIST dataset.
 It involves the following steps: